Estimated reading time: 4 minutes

 If it has been longer than the warranty term, or the issue was caused by a defect in the equipment, you can replace the panel yourself or hire a handyman to do it for you.
 Everything just clips into itself, and no splicing of wires is required for a panel change.
 The hardest part is getting on the roof and positioning yourself to reach the screws and place the new panel.

 If you did DIY, you're already a pro, and this shouldn't be a concern.

 For more information on the claim process for panels, check out our article "Panel and Microinverter Replacement."

 If people complain about system downtime or system issues, it's almost always because of old-school technology like string inverters.
 In a string inverter system, all panels in a system/string pass their DC power to one central inverter, are notorious for being short-lived and finicky.
 They are usually only warrantied for 10-12 years and create a single point of failure for the entire system.

 Microinverters, specifically Enphase microinverters, are considered the best of the best in the industry.
-The only complaint people have with them are the price, but we include them standard in our kits, and you already know our builds are the lowest price in the industry.
+Typically, the only complaint people have with them are the price, but we include them standard in our kits, and you already know our builds are the lowest price in the industry.

 Enphase, besides having the best and most reliable tech, is also the only large-scale manufacturer that honors warranties directly with the end user.
 They have a great support team that actually takes customer calls, while most only work with the installer.
-We are happy to help you as well, and won't just dump you off to the manufacturer--we back all our warranties fully.
-However, this is a huge vote of confidence by the manufacturer in their own product.
+We recommend contacting Project Solar with any warranty issues, allowing us to set up three-way communication to keep everyone informed and involved.
+We won't just dump you off to the manufacturer--we back all our warranties fully.
+Enphase's willingness to work with customers is also a huge vote of confidence by the manufacturer in their own product.